Cyber Week!50% off all devices.

 Kids use the phrase “asl” to add extra emphasis.

-text bubbles says thats cool asl fire emoji
+hand coming out of phone holding text bubble that says thats cool asl fire emoji

 What Does SMH Mean in Text Slang?